 Bob does the same thing again the next semester, and the semester after that (even takes summer classes), working and paying for his tuition, studying his ass off and ignoring the instinct that tells him both the administrators and his professors are not totally on the same page and/or operating at optimal levels.
 Bob just supplements his classroom education with his own personal research into each topic discussed in lecture.

-After his first year, Bob is looking like a fucking academic king with a 3.9 GPA, and he’s ready to start jumping into a few of his major courses.
+After his first year, Bob is looking like an academic king with a 3.9 GPA, and he’s ready to start jumping into a few of his major courses.

 These courses, however, are a little bit more difficult than your basic freshman composition or college algebra gen ed b.s.
-These courses are taught by actual full-time (non tenure track) professors, and are TAS (Technical.
-As.
-Shit.)
+These courses are taught by actual full-time professors (who are all vying for tenure and therefore actually give a shit about the material).

-Two weeks in, Bob’s job’s starting to get in the way of his studying time, and since this new batch of professors are only marginally more focused and clear in their teaching tactics than his previous ones, he’s got to spend even more time hitting the books at home.
+Two weeks in, Bob’s job’s starting to get in the way of his studying time, and since this new batch of professors are exponentially more heavy in their teaching tactics than his previous instructors, he’s got to spend much more time hitting the books at home.
 So he cuts back on his hours at [insert job, most likely in the hospitality industry], and within another couple of weeks he’s having trouble paying his bills.

 Bob scrapes through the semester, ends up with two A’s and two B’s, which is not bad but is not at the performance level he expects of himself (Bob has set the bar high).
 So he decides to cut back on his hours at work even more during this last semester at community college, maybe even quits his job entirely (I mean, he’s leaving to university in the next six months anyways and he’ll have to leave the job then, so what’s a few months early?)